How to Create Your Legacy

 Planned gifts take many forms and may include: personal bequests, IRA contributions and retirement plans, stocks and other securities, real estate and life insurance.
 When you choose to make a planned gift to the Food Bank of WNY, we suggest that you seek the counsel of your personal financial adviser, attorney, accountant, banker or insurance professional.

 The Food Bank of WNY welcomes the opportunity to work with you and your financial counselor to help you decide which giving opportunity best matches your philanthropic goals.
-For more information about the Food Bank of WNY’s Food for Tomorrow Society opportunities, please contact Mike Billoni, Public & Community Relations Director, Food Bank of WNY, 91 Holt Street, Buffalo, NY 14206 - 716-935-6687 - email
+For more information about the Food Bank of WNY’s Food for Tomorrow Society opportunities, please contact Mike Billoni, Business Development & Sponsorship Coordinator, Food Bank of WNY, 91 Holt Street, Buffalo, NY 14206 - 716-935-6687 - email

 Who are We?